cameron-raymond/Recycle.It/README.md

 * Timely: The app will be opened used to picture one thing and then closed.
 This entire flow should happen in < 10 seconds ideally.

+For reference, [here](https://github.com/garythung/trashnet) is the link to the data set used.

 Ideally this will serve as a tool to help reduce recycling contamination with React Native and Tensorflow.